hassy/hassy.github.com/_posts/2021-01-20-production-load-testing.md

 ### Will it break the bank?

 You need to be able to generate enough load, and do it without breaking the bank.
-This rules out a lot if not all hosted SaaS solutions, and generally points you towards something that you can run on-prem (whether that's your own DC or AWS).
+This rules out a lot, if not all, hosted SaaS solutions, and generally points you towards something that you can run on-prem (whether that's your own DC or AWS).
 If you want to run these tests regularly, you need to be able to run them cost effectively.

 ### Ease of customization